 Still a need to focus on 4G quality of service

 Both Ntc and Ncell have a profound impact on Nepal’s telecommunication industry.
 They play a significant role in the country’s digital transformation and connectivity.
 However, their service quality can still improve.
 Judging by NTA’s drive test reports, the two companies can do more to enhance their voice and data services to a satisfying extent.
+There can be different factors affecting 4G speed though.

-Dependency on connectivity is not a luxury now, but a need, and 4G elevates our ways of life thanks to its high-speed capacity.
+Dependency on connectivity is not a luxury now, but a need, and 4G elevates our way of life thanks to its high-speed capacity.
 From paying on smartphones to video-calling, VoLTE, etc., the advanced mobile broadband service has transformed lives.
 We just need more improvement to unlock more fruits from cellular technology.

 Having said that, there are still some users who do not wish to enjoy the 4G connectivity and stick with older technology like 2G, and 3G.
-The reasons include less awareness of 4G, up to 2G/3G support on their mobile, old phones (not supporting 4G), Old SIM, blaming 4G for using more battery and data volume, etc. at a time when we are contemplating whether it’s time to quit 3G.
+The reasons include less awareness of 4G, up to 2G/3G support on their mobile, old phones (not supporting 4G), Old SIM, blaming 4G for using more battery and data volume, etc., at a time when we are contemplating whether it’s time to quit 3G.

 Don’t miss: How to get Ntc VoWiFi service | WiFi Calling